Frequently Asked Questions about MDLL Hit-A-Thon

 How are the funds used?

 The registration fees alone do not cover everything necessary or everything we dream of for our teams’ experiences here.
 With this fundraiser, we can do more.
 MDLL’s biggest operating costs are the fields and equipment.
-Did you know that each permit with the County has an associated fee?
-And the more we need and the more we use, the more we need to be able to afford.
-Field maintenance is crucial.
+Each field permit with the County has an associated fee?
+And the more fields we need and the more we use, the more we need to be able to afford.
+Plus, field maintenance is crucial.
 We are glad to partner with the County but during the season, field upkeep and any supplies needed for field upkeep are MDLL’s responsibility.
 Each year, the league also purchases equipment that gets worn out, or equipment to meet growing needs for quantities, or to meet new safety standards.
 Support during the 2018 Hit-a-Thon prepared us for the big increase in player sign-ups this spring!
 And, we’d like to be able to do more to ease the burden on families.